 Note: these plants seem to be a little less winter hardy than other types of strawberry plants, so make sure to protect them through the cold months.

-I am in zone 3a (Canada) -45F and I have success growing my ever-bearing strawberries in large hanging baskets lined with choir.
-In the winter I take the basket down, wrap it in bubble wrap and burlap and place in my unheated shed.
+I am in zone 3a (Canada) -45F and I have success growing my ever-bearing strawberries in large hanging baskets lined with coconut husks.
+In the winter I take the basket down, wrap it in bubble wrap and burlap and place it in my unheated shed.
 They do incredibly well over winter, and every spring I only need to divide and add fresh compost.

 These varieties have flowers and fruits that are smaller than regular strawberries.
-They grow in pots very well and produce intensely flavored fruit.
+They grow in pots very well and produce intensely flavoured fruit.
 Try ‘Mignonette’, ‘Alexandria’, or ‘Improved Ruegen’ varieties.

 Strawberry Container Considerations

-The right kind of container has a large impact on the health (and yield) of your strawberry plants.
+The right kind of strawberry pot has a large impact on the health (and yield) of your strawberry plants.
 Here are a few tips to help you choose the right pot for your garden.
 Don’t forget to use high-quality potting soil mixed with compost in your chosen container!

-Terracotta is my go-to choice due to its beautiful appearance and earth-friendly materials.
-The downside is that it’s porous so anything planted in terra cotta tends to dry out much faster.
+Terracotta pots are my go-to choice due to their beautiful appearance and the eco-friendly material the planters are made from.
+The downside is that the pots are porous so anything planted in terracotta tends to dry out much faster.
 One way to combat this challenge is to spray the pot with a waterproofing agent to help it retain moisture.

-However, if you live in a dry climate and need something that will hold moisture a little longer, I recommend using a plastic pot (or at least a plastic pot that you put inside a terracotta pot!).
-All things considered, your best bet will be to use light-colored, synthetic pots to keep the roots cooler and retain moisture.
+However, if you live in a dry climate you will need strawberry planters that hold moisture a little longer.
+I recommend using plastic pots (or at least a plastic pot that you put inside a terracotta pot!).
+All things considered, your best bet will be to use light-coloured, synthetic pots to keep the roots cooler and retain moisture.

 Looking for a pot perfect for a small space or that’s eye-catching?
 Depending on where you want to put your strawberries, there are tons of options available!
-You could go with fabric bags, baskets, hanging planters, or even stackable planters.
+You could go with fabric bags, baskets, hanging planters, or even stackable planters and window boxes!